Crypt-iQ/crypt-iq.github.io/coinscope-post.md

 - Every test iteration, I also looked to see which conflict transaction mempool.space had.
 Since I tagged the conflict transactions by sequence number `nSequence = <set_idx> + (1 << 31)`, I didn't have to compare transaction hashes and could instead note down the `set_idx` from the interval `[0, 19]`.
+I realized later that looking for the transaction on mempool.space allowed me to do two things.
+1) it let me create a list of influential mempool.space nodes that either were mempool.space nodes or were closely connected to them.
+2) it let me simultaneously test the success rate of mempool partitioning since they were repeatedly getting conflicting transactions from what was mined.

 ### Results
 In the 100 tests, Foundry mined 34 of the conflicts, AntPool mined 15, ViaBTC mined 12, MARA